Mulling/mulling.github.io/content/pages/static-libs.md

 description: "ldd: not a dynamic executable."
 ---

 The current fragmentation of Linux desktop environments (and servers to some extend) is further aggravated by the fact that dynamic linkage is, **today**, the norm.
-A relic from the times where disk space, memory, and instructions where a sparse commodity.
-Back in the day, there were only static binaries, everything you needed to run your program was there, binary file formats where practically non-existent and one would simply map the program into memory, set the start address and the program would run.
+A relic from the times where disk space, memory, and machine instructions where a sparse commodity.
+Back when there where only static binaries, everything you needed to run your program was there, binary file formats where practically non-existent and one would simply map the program into memory.
+Set the start address and the program runs.
 This, however, caused a problem when time sharing became a thing; suddenly, programs would compete for the precious machine resources.
 One of those was space.
-It did not take long for people to realize that code was duplicated -- people where reusing the same routines and functions -- and could be made reusable.
+It did not take long for people to realize that code could be reused.
 And when virtual memory became a thing, shared between the processes.
 The concept of dynamic shared libraries was then born.

 Dynamic shared libraries solved the problem of code reuse in the resource constraint environments of the time.
 Today, however, the constraints have shifted; we are no longer bound by limited memory, disk space or how many instructions the CPU can chug in a second.
-We have, however, high heterogeneity between platforms, distributions, architectures, and features.
+We have, however, high heterogeneity between platforms, distributions, architectures, and architecture features.

 > <b>The Problem: How to use ones binary on another computer</b>?

-This problem has been discussed [several times](https://drewdevault.com/dynlib.html), by several people, and at this point also proves the cave-allegory.
+This problem has been discussed [several times](https://drewdevault.com/dynlib.html), by [several people](https://news.ycombinator.com/item?id=23654353), and at this point also proves [the cave-allegory](https://en.wikipedia.org/wiki/Allegory_of_the_cave).
 It also serves to show a growing trend in the today's software industry, of solving problems with bigger problems.
 Let's start with the more idiotic solutions, going down to the more sensible ones.

 * Snap Packages: One of the sewage spill's from Canonical (the guys that make Ubuntu and [a bunch of annoying questions](https://ubuntu.com/blog/written-interviews)).
-Snap packages require a lot of infrastructure to be present in the host system to even work.
+Described as: <i>"Snaps are a secure and scalable way to embed applications on Linux devices.
+A snap is an application containerised with all its dependencies.
+A snap can be installed using a single command on any device running Linux.
+With snaps, software updates are automatic and resilient.
+Applications run fully isolated in their own sandbox, thus minimising security risks."</i> Snap packages require a lot of infrastructure to be present in the host system to even work.
 That includes a **daemon(3)**, xdg-desktop extensions, kernel modules, and more.
 Snaps are also tightly coupled to the Ubuntu ecosystem.
-The masses, however seem to dislike snap for other reasons, mainly, the size of snap packages, they however are not bothered by the gigabytes of debug-info cargo just dumped in their home directories.
+People, however, seem to dislike snap for other reasons, mainly, the size of snap packages (They however are not bothered by the gigabytes of debug-info cargo just dumped in their home directories).
 This furthers eludes to the point above.
 Snap packages are not a terrible idea because they bundle all of the necessary moving parts of the program, but, because of the other problems they introduce. [^1]
 * Flatpaks: Self entitled <i>"the future of application distribution"</i>.
 Flatpaks are similar to Snaps, but, less bad, i.e., they use the Linux namespaces for sandboxing, opposed to reinventing the wheel like Snaps do with AppArmor.
+Still a terrible idea for package distribution.
 * AppImages: Is a self-sufficient runtime that bundles the program dependencies and does not depend on any host machinery to work (they kinda do since the runtime is dynamically linked against glibc, but let's ignore that for now).
 * Package everything yourself (also known as static linking with extra steps): This one is similar to the idea of AppImages, but, instead, you do the hard work.
 * Static linking: Just static link everything.
 Will work everywhere, most of the time (we will talk more about this in the future).